Identity Statement: Spiritual sojourners enthusiastically working to build a better world

 Emmanuel UCC was founded in October, 1903 and ministered to the city of York for 101 years from its location at the corner of Sherman and Market Streets.
 In October, 2004, the congregation sold its property and set about recrafting its vision and ministry.

-In November, 2004, the congregation was transformed into a progressive, learning new-church-start with strong ties to the core UCC positions of advocacy and social justice.
+On November 24, 2004 (the first Sunday in Advent), the congregation was reborn into a progressive, learning new-church-start with strong ties to the core UCC positions of advocacy and social justice.

 We welcome you to share in our congregational tradition that is over a century old ... and has the vision and passion of a new-church-start.